Course Catalog for ENGLISH

 The U.S. Civil War and Its Afterimage

 More than 150 years after Robert E. Lee surrendered to Ulysses S. Grant, the United States is plainly still engaged in some of that era’s conflicts.
 This course examines representations of the historical event known as the Civil War and the enduring controversies its memory provokes.
 By studying works by twenty-first century writers and artists, students in this course will consider how—and to what ends—the memory of the Civil War has been fashioned, revised, and invoked by Americans of our own time.
 In addition to reading an array of literary texts, students will develop individual research projects and examine other registers of public memory, including war memorials, historic sites, museum exhibits, and popular culture.
+For majors enrolled before December 2023, this course fulfills the requirement of a course emphasizing literature written between 1700-1900.
+For majors enrolled after January 2024, this course fulfills the post 1800 requirement, the UVSJ requirement, or may be an elective/additional literature or film course.
 (HUM)

 1.00 units, Seminar